ellipsis-drive/python-package/docs/path/vector/timestamp/feature/series/index.md

 - seriesData (pandas dataframe, with columns date as date and featureId as uuid string.
 All other columns should be of type float and will be added as time series)
 - token (uuid)

+**Optional arguments**

+- uploadAsFile (booelan, whether to add the series via the API or upload them as a CSV.
+Default false.
+For large quantities of data True is reccomended)

 ## trash